 - (i) change its name to "Transat A.T.
 Inc."; - (ii) establish the number of directors at a minimum of nine (9) and a maximum of fifteen (15) and allow the Board of Directors to appoint directors during a given year; - (iii) provide for the creation of an unlimited number of Preferred Shares issuable in series, leading to the creation of 2,400,000 Series 1 Preferred Shares, of 250,000 Series 2 Preferred Shares and an unlimited number of Series 3 Preferred Shares; - (iv) subdivide each common share on the basis of three common shares for each issued and outstanding common share; - (v) impose additional restrictions on the issuance and transfer of its voting shares in order to retain its status as a "Canadian" corporation under the Canada Transportation Act, S.C.
 1996, c.
-10 (the "Canada Transportation Act"); - (vi) create an unlimited number of Class A Variable Voting Shares (the "Variable Voting Shares") and an unlimited number of Class B Voting Shares (the "Voting Shares"); convert each issued and outstanding common share which is not owned and controlled by a Canadian within the meaning of the Canada Transportation Act into one Variable Voting Share; convert each issued and outstanding common share owned and controlled by a Canadian within the meaning of the Canada Transportation Act into one Voting Share; cancel the issued and outstanding common shares so converted; cancel the unissued common shares of Transat and substitute therefore, with the required adaptations, the Variable Voting Shares and the Voting Shares for the purpose of exercising any subscription, purchase or conversion rights attaching to the common shares so cancelled; and replace prior restrictions on the issuance and transfer of Transat's voting shares by the restrictions stated in (v) above; and

-(vii) amend its Articles by filing articles of arrangement in order to adjust the current restrictions on the issuance and transfer of shares of public airline companies for Transat to retain the status of "Canadian" corporation, following royal assent received, on May 23, 2018, of the Transportation Modernization Act, S.C.
+10 (the "Canada Transportation Act"); - (vi) create an unlimited number of Class A Variable Voting Shares (the "Variable Voting Shares") and an unlimited number of Class B Voting Shares (the "Voting Shares"); convert each issued and outstanding common share which is not owned and controlled by a Canadian within the meaning of the Canada Transportation Act into one Variable Voting Share; convert each issued and outstanding common share owned and controlled by a Canadian within the meaning of the Canada Transportation Act into one Variable Voting Share; convert each issued and outstanding common share owned and controlled by a Canadian within the meaning of the Canada Transportation Act into one Voting Share; cancel the issued and outstanding common shares so converted; cancel the unissued common shares of Transat and substitute therefore, with the required adaptations, the Variable Voting Shares and the Voting Shares for the purpose of exercising any subscription, purchase or conversion rights attaching to the common shares so cancelled; and replace prior restrictions on the issuance and transfer of Transat's voting shares by the restrictions stated in (v) above; and - (vii) amend its Articles by filing articles of arrangement in order to adjust the current restrictions on the issuance and transfer of shares of public airline companies for Transat to retain the status of "Canadian" corporation, following royal assent received, on May 23, 2018, of the Transportation Modernization Act, S.C.
 2018, c.
 10 (the "Transportation Modernization Act"), which amended the definition of "Canadian" provided in the Canada Transportation Act in order to raise the threshold of voting interests in an air carrier that may be owned and controlled by "non-Canadians" while retaining its status of "Canadian" corporation, and also establishing specific limits related to such interests.